MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/New-ClusterHCSVM.md

 ```

 ### -CpuCount

-This parameter specifies how many CPU cores are used.
-This parameter has a **default** value of 1
+Specifies how many CPU cores are used.
+This parameter has a **default** value of 1.

 ```yaml
 Type: UInt32